C

 Red-Crowned Crane

-Cranes were named for their characteristic hoarse cry; they can be found across five continents
+Cranes were named for their characteristic hoarse cry; they can be found across five continents.

 Fifteen different species of these birds live across five continents.
 All of these magnificent birds belong to the class Aves, order Gruiformes, superfamily Gruoidea, and family Gruidae.
 The name crane is of Germanic origin, the words Kran in German and kraan in Dutch.
-At the same time in history, in the 16th century, the world developed through Middle English as crane.
+At the same time in history, in the 16th century, the word developed through Middle English as ‘crane’.
 The word means to “cry hoarsely.”
 Now, the word is also used to describe someone stretching out their neck or limbs like the bird, as in, “He craned his neck.”

 Evolution